lingopal-ai/lingopal-reference/README.md

 - **Customizable Audio**: Configure vocals track, background track, and mix levels
 - **Caption Support**: Optional 708/608 caption generation
 - **Multi-language**: Support for source and destination language configuration
+- **Stream-livee**: In order to have a live stream at your time, Please schedule stream 10 minutes before.
+So that it can be live at that moment

 # 🚀 Lingopal WebSocket Client